gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/migrate-to-2-0-0.rst

 * If you used a custom navigation bar, then you can use the new ability to inject fully custom UI elements.
 For this you need to implement the ``NavigationBarTopAdapter`` interface and pass it to ``GiniCapture.newInstance().setNavigationBarTopAdapter()``.
-The ``NavigationBarTopAdapter`` interface declares the contract your view has to fulfill and allows the SDK to ask for your view instance when needed.
+The ``NavigationBarTopAdapter`` interface declares the contract your view has to fulfil and allows the SDK to ask for your view instance when needed.
 * Use the ``CameraActivity`` to launch the SDK instead of the ``CameraFragmentCompat``.
-* Handle the result of the ``CameraActivity`` to receive the extracted information (or error, or cancellation).
+* Handle the result of the ``CameraActivity`` to receive the extracted information (error or cancellation).
 * Remove all code related to interacting with the SDK's fragments.
-From now on the entry point is the ``CameraActivity`` and customisation happens through ``GiniCapture`` and via overriding of resources.
+From now on the entry point is the ``CameraActivity`` and customization happens through ``GiniCapture`` and via overriding of resources.
-* Use the new UI customsiation options and follow the :ref:`screen-by-screen UI customisation section<Migrate to the new UI>` to adapt the look of the new UI.
+* Use the new UI customization options and follow the :ref:`screen-by-screen UI customization section<Migrate to the new UI>` to adapt the look of the new UI.

 Migrate from Screen API
 -----------------------

-The new public API is based on the Screen API so you only need to use the new UI customisation options and follow the :ref:`screen-by-screen UI customisation section<Migrate to the new UI>` to adapt the look of the new UI.
+The new public API is based on the Screen API, so you only need to use the new UI customization options and follow the :ref:`screen-by-screen UI customization section<Migrate to the new UI>` to adapt the look of the new UI.

-Overview of New UI Customisation Options
+Overview of New UI Customization Options
 ----------------------------------------

-To simplify UI customisation we introduced global customisation options.
-There is no need to customise each screen separately anymore.
+To simplify UI customization we introduced global customization options.
+There is no need to customize each screen separately anymore.

 Styles